openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

    can work in other parts of Studio or in the LMS, or on other web sites, while the process runs.

-  When the configuration of the new course is complete, it is listed on your **My Courses** dashboard in Studio.
+  The new course appears on your **My Courses** dashboard in Studio when configuration is complete.

 .. _Update the New Course: